lammps/lammps/doc/src/Build_settings.rst

 When using ``-DFFT_HEFFTE`` CMake will first look for an existing install with hints provided by ``-DHeffte_ROOT``, as recommended by the CMake standard and note that the name is case sensitive.
-If CMake cannot find a heFFTe installation with the correct back end (e.g., FFTW or MKL), it will attempt to download and build the library automatically.
+If CMake cannot find a heFFTe installation with the correct backend (e.g., FFTW or MKL), it will attempt to download and build the library automatically.
 In this case, LAMMPS CMake will also accept all heFFTe specific variables listed in the `heFFTe documentation